wp-plugins/vantage-point-friendly-fraud-protection-for-woocommerce/readme.txt

-“A true real time record of events, leading to and including the transaction between all parties”
+'A true real time record of events, leading to and including the transaction between all parties'